 - Cultivate relationships with other websites whether in your industry or not.
 Try to get an many of them to link to your content.
 These are called inbound links and search engines consider content more important when other website point to it.

 - Add outbound links to your content.
 While not as powerful to search engines it does show them that you are referring to other information and they like that.

 - Keep refining your content and adding to it.
 Fresh content is noticed by search engines and helps you rank higher.

 - Write a blog.
 Whether you call it “Blog” or News” or “Latest Information,” it is fresh content and, if your stuff is interesting others will link to it and add to your inbound links.

 The WordPress core program is constantly updated.
 These updates and changes might fix problems, add to security, add features and more.

 Naturally, you want to backup your site before performing any updates.
-Professional developers will test these updates in a sandbox or on a dev server so as not to cause any outages.
+Professional developers will test these updates in a sandbox or on a developmental server so as not to cause any outages.

 Most good developers will offer the site owner a comprehensive maintenance agreement, not unlike the warranty on your car.
-By paying for the the owner does not have to be concerned with updates and if the site does crash the developer is reaponsible to fix it at no additional cost.
-This is stand procedure at Kironix.
+By paying for this the owner does not have to be concerned with updates and if the site does crash the developer is responsible to fix it at no additional cost.
+This is standard procedure at Kironix.

 Naturally, we want to hear from you.
 Please contact us for answers, prices, timeline and whatever else you need to know to make your new or rebuilt website a reality.